Tips for Running Chamonix’s Vertical Kilometer

 This fatality makes clear that it’s important to be prepared to tackle a route even as short as the KV – and that means well-informed, physically ready, and properly equipped.
 Don’t do this route if you suffer from vertigo, and check the weather forecast before you go – the KV is exposed, and not a good place to be caught out in a storm.
 Make sure you have a phone in case of an emergency, and for your first go at the KV it’s a good idea to bring someone else along, too.
 Your trail running vest should include a few snacks, some water, a jacket and some money for the gondola ride down.

 Fortunately, there are two possible “escape routes” if you want to turn off the KV before the top.
 On reaching 1250m elevation, you can go left or right onto the Petit Balcon Sud where it intersects the KV.
 Or, opt out higher up where another path crosses the KV at 1500m.
 In both cases, you can just turn either way onto the traversing path and then take the next downhill to get safely back to town.
 This means you’ll miss the final, exciting 300m of vertical challenge, where technical sections come in rapid-fire sequence.
-But, for those who want to avoid that airy feeling, these bail-out options will be a welcome option.
+But, for those who want to avoid that airy feeling, these bail-outs provide welcome options.

 After your first go at the KV you will have had a taste of what’s possible in the Chamonix Valley.
 You might want to go on to try some of the more notorious routes around the valley heading up towards the glaciers or along ridge lines.
 For many of us though, the KV will be ample challenge!